Tomash667/carpg/doc/readme_eng.txt

 	that it will be stronger.
 This is useful against resistant enemies which attack normal asking little or nothing.
 Attack on the run is like 0.25 of powerful attack but you cannot stop.
+* Stamina - Attacking uses stamina, if you run out of stamina you can't run or attack.
+Blocking uses stamina too, and if you loss all stamina block is broken.
+Stop attacking to restore stamina, not walking restore it faster.
 * Often, save the game, especially at the beginning when you are weak.
 Later, before the fight with the boss.
 Remember, you can always happen some unrepaired bug and the game may hang or crash :( Before saving the previous